diegoquiroz/upon.one/readme.md

 Step1: Stepup a server environment, recommended: VS code's Live Server extension
 Step2: Add a line about U.run mentioning the files that need to be hosted
 Step3: You will be asked an online link to your MongoDB database.
 We recommend MongoDB atlas offering as it provides a built-in dynamic search in 500mb free.
 We use MongoDB GridFS to store binary files, it divides the file into chunks and saves it into the DB, you provided.

+Note: After creating a db in Atlas go to "Network access" in the left panel, select "add IP Address" & then select "Access from Anywhere"

 # Login users.
 ```U.login()```